-A cranberry jam that is thickened with chia seeds.
+This low carb and sugar free cranberry jam is thickened with chia seeds.
 Chia seeds are very absorbent and are a healthier alternative to thicken sauces and jams.
-This is a quick way to make a cranberry jam and is sugar free too.
+This is a quick way to make a cranberry jam and is sugar free and gluten-free too.

 This recipe could not be easier to make.
 Simply place the ingredients, apart from the chia seeds, in a saucepan, cover and bring to the boil.
 I used fresh cranberries but frozen would do just as well.